Constitution of the United States: New Deal (1935 – 1936)

-Something of a crisis arose when, in 1935 and 1936, the Supreme Court handed down twelve decisions voiding acts of Congress relating to the New Deal.
+A crisis arose when, in 1935 and 1936, the Supreme Court handed down twelve decisions voiding acts of Congress relating to the New Deal.
 President Franklin D. Roosevelt then responded with his abortive "court packing plan".
 Other proposals have suggested a Court super-majority to overturn Congressional legislation, or a constitutional amendment to require that the justices retire at a specified age by law.
 To date, the Supreme Court's power of judicial review has persisted.